anshulsathe/Serverless-Emailing-Using-AWS/README.md

 - First create a Lambda function and select Python 3.8 in the Runtime menu.
 - Now we will have to create a new permission for our lambda function to access SES.
 To do this go to configuration tab in the lambda function and go to premissions.
 We can see that a default role is created for the function called "ses-email-role-u412n10d".
 Click on this role and we will be redirected to a new IAM Console page.
 ![App Page](https://github.com/anshulsathe/Serverless-Emailing-Using-AWS/blob/main/Screenshot%20(128).png)
+- In the IAM Console, we can see that we have a permission policy given.
+We have to create a new inline policy under the add permissions tab.